GRDE3024-DIG33-DigEx-Major-Project-2/backend/README.md

 # GIGNEY BACKEND
-Backend REST API for Gigeny
+This is the backend REST API for Gigeny

 # RESOURCES